hereismari/hadoop-job-time-prediction/README.md

-# sahara-scalability-exp
+# Hadoop Job Time Prediction
-Code used to perform some scalability experiments using OpenStack Sahara.
+Code used to perform some Hadoop job predictions experiments using OpenStack Sahara.